deachne/WL8-Indicator-Builder/next steps notes.md

 - The WL8 documentation is available in the GitHub repository at https://github.com/deachne/WL8-pkm
 - The documentation includes 75 API reference files and 27 framework files
 - The design follows a blue/teal color scheme for a professional look
-- The mock RAG system can be replaced with ChromaDB in the future for better document vectorization
+- The RAG system now uses ChromaDB for better document vectorization and retrieval
-- The AI assistant currently uses a simple retrieval mechanism but can be enhanced with more advanced techniques
+- The AI assistant uses a code-aware retrieval mechanism that preserves code examples and their context

 ## RAG System Implementation
-The current RAG system implementation uses a mock approach that leverages the existing search functionality.
-This provides immediate functionality while allowing for future enhancements.
+The RAG system has been enhanced with ChromaDB integration and code-aware document processing.
 Key components include:

-1. **Document Retrieval**: Uses the existing search function to find relevant documentation based on user queries
+1. **ChromaDB Integration**:
+   - Vector database for efficient semantic search
+   - Automatic fallback to in-memory system if ChromaDB is unavailable
+   - Batched document processing for handling large documentation sets
+   - Configurable similarity search parameters

+2. **Code-Aware Document Processing**:
+   - Intelligent extraction of code blocks with their surrounding context
+   - Special handling for code examples to preserve their integrity
+   - Metadata enrichment for better retrieval and filtering
+   - Separate storage of code blocks and explanatory text

+3. **Enhanced Retrieval**:
+   - Semantic search using embeddings for better relevance
+   - Hybrid search combining keyword and semantic approaches
+   - Filtering by document type, language, and other metadata
+   - Prioritization of code examples for programming-related queries

+4. **AI Assistant Integration**:
-2. **AI Assistant**: Provides contextual responses based on retrieved documentation
+   - Contextual responses based on retrieved documentation
-3. **Suggestions**: Offers related documentation based on the current context
+   - Presentation of code examples with explanatory text
+   - Suggestions for related documentation
+   - Automatic detection of ChromaDB availability

+The system includes scripts for:
+- Importing documentation from GitHub with code-aware processing
+- Running a ChromaDB server for vector storage
+- Importing processed documents into ChromaDB
+- Testing the RAG system with various queries

 Future enhancements to the RAG system could include:
-- Replacing the mock implementation with ChromaDB for better document vectorization
-- Adding support for more advanced retrieval techniques
+- Adding support for more advanced retrieval techniques like re-ranking
 - Implementing code generation capabilities based on documentation context
 - Enhancing the AI assistant with more domain-specific knowledge
+- Adding user feedback mechanisms to improve retrieval quality

 ## Monaco Editor Implementation
 The Monaco Editor implementation enhances the code editing experience with the following features: